Building Expertise & Enhancing Care Delivery

 First Episode Psychosis

-A telecommunity for Ohio’s Coordinated Specialty Care for First Episode Psychosis team members.
+A telecommunity for Ohio’s Coordinated Specialty Care for First Episode Psychosis team members and other interested Ohio clinicians.
 A public service offered by the Best Practice for Schizophrenia Treatment (BeST) Center in NEOMED’s Department of Psychiatry and funded by the Ohio Department of Mental Health and Addiction Services.

 To learn more email firstname.lastname@example.org.